Human rights and drug policy

-Serious human rights violations are common in the fight against illegal drugs: torture, mass arrests, extrajudicial killings, years of imprisonment without trial and death sentences for suspected drug users or micro-dealers, denial of basic rights – to name but a few.
-We need to rethink international drug policy.
-Safeguarding human rights is a basic prerequisite for development.
-If they are not respected, there can be no sustainable changes.
+Serious human rights violations are common in the fight against illegal drugs: torture, years of imprisonment without trial and death sentences for suspected drug users or micro-dealers, denial of basic medical care, extrajudicial killings – to name but a few.
+Even though safeguarding human rights is a basic prerequisite for development.

 Only a fraction of all people using drugs worldwide has access to appropriate treatment, Harm Reduction measures, and protection against HIV and hepatitis infections.
 Although the death penalty for drug-related offences contravenes international human rights norms, it is still part of the legal order in place in at least 35 countries.

 Even strategies to combat illicit drug crop cultivation can result in human rights violations.
 If the state destroys the only livelihood of poverty-stricken families, they face destitution.
 Moreover, drug crops are often eradicated by using chemicals that damage people and the environment.
 These measures then have the effect of denying the affected individuals basic rights such as the right to food, clean water and health.